Intro

 The business runs at the speed of one calendar.

 Every workflow waits on the one person who knows how to run it, and that person is in meetings, on a plane, or out sick.
-The operator runs the same workflow the same way every day, whether anybody is at a desk or not.
+The system runs the same workflow the same way every day, whether anybody is at a desk or not.

 04